Construction of lattice M\"obius domain wall fermions in the Schr\"odinger functional scheme: Properties of M o bius domain wall fermions in periodic boundary condition

 for the overlap kernel.
 We investigate these two kernels throughout the paper.

+The effective four-dimensional operator in Eq.~(\ref{eq:EffOPEXPL}) reduces to the overlap operator in the limit $N_5\to \infty$ provided by the convergence of the approximation to the signum function with a given $(b_j,c_j)$.
+We can define an effective four-dimensional fermion theory with Eq.~(\ref{eq:EffOP}) at a finite $N_5$ with the following action;

+where $\psi$ is the fermion field on the four-dimensional lattice.
+We call this theory as the truncated overlap fermion because $R_{N_5}(x)$ in Eq.~(\ref{eq:approxsignfunc}) is a truncation of the signum function approximation and Eq.~(\ref{eq:EffOPEXPL}) is an approximation to the overlap fermion operator at a finite $N_5$.

-The effective four-dimensional operator Eq.~(\ref{eq:EffOPEXPL}) reduces to the overlap operator in the limit of $N_5\to \infty$ provided by the convergence of the approximation to the signum function with a given $(b_j,c_j)$.
-The MDWF operator generalizes the domain wall type fermion operators including the standard domain wall, Bori\c{c}i's domain wall~\cite{Borici:1999zw,Borici:1999da,Borici:2004pn}, and optimal Chiu's domain wall~\cite{Chiu:2002ir} fermions.
-The overlap operator, $D_{\OVF}$, in the limiting case satisfies the Ginsparg-Wilson (GW) relation~\cite{Ginsparg:1981bj},
+The MDWF operator generalizes the domain wall type fermion operators, which include the standard domain wall, Bori\c{c}i's domain wall~\cite{Borici:1999zw,Borici:1999da,Borici:2004pn}, and optimal Chiu's domain wall~\cite{Chiu:2002ir} fermions.
+The overlap operator, $D_{\OVF}$, in the limiting case satisfies the Ginsparg-Wilson (GW) relation~\cite{Ginsparg:1981bj}

-At a finite $N_5$ the effective four-dimensional operator $D_{\mathrm{eff}}^{(N_5)}$ does not satisfy the GW relation due to the explicit breaking of the lattice chiral symmetry.
-In order to investigate the chiral property in the SF scheme at a finite $N_5$, the explicit breaking must be taken into account.
+At a finite $N_5$, the effective four-dimensional operator $D_{\mathrm{eff}}^{(N_5)}$ does not satisfy the GW relation owing to the explicit breaking of the lattice chiral symmetry.
+To investigate the chiral property in the SF scheme at a finite $N_5$, this explicit breaking must be taken into account.
 Taking the continuum limit of Eq.~(\ref{eq:EffOPEXPL}) at the tree-level, we obtain